BrokenSource/TurboPipe/Readme.md

     <summary><b>Desktop</b> • (AMD Ryzen 9 5900x) • (NVIDIA RTX 3060 12 GB) • (DDR4 2x32 GB 3200 MT/s) • (Arch Linux)</summary>
     <br>

 <b>Note:</b> I have noted inconsistency across tests, specially at lower resolutions.
 Some 720p runs might peak at 2900 fps and stay there, while others are limited by 1750 fps.
-I'm not sure if it's the Linux EEVDF scheduler, or Ryzen's CPU Topology (multi-CCD) that causes this.
+I'm not sure if it's the Linux EEVDF scheduler, or CPU Topology that causes this.
 Nevertheless, results are stable on Windows 11 on the same machine.

 | 720p | x264      |   Buffers | Framerate | Bandwidth   | Gain     |
 |:----:|:----------|:---------:|----------:|------------:|---------:|